Funeral Games (play): Production history

 Orton wrote Funeral Games in several drafts between July and November 1966, a period of intense productivity for him.
 Funeral Games is considered to be the transitional play between Loot and What the Butler Saw.
-In common with much of Orton's work, Funeral Games was regarded as very shocking in England on its first production, much more so than it would be now.
+In common with much of Orton's work, Funeral Games was regarded as very shocking in England on its first production.

 The script of the play was first published by Methuen (Modern Plays series, 1970), and the play has enjoyed long-term popularity with amateur and fringe theatre companies in England.

 There was a BBC Radio 4 production in 2008.